busstoptaktik/geodesy/ruminations/000-rumination.md

 // Instantiate the geo:helmert macro with replacement values
 // for the parameters left, right, x, y, z ed50_wgs84 = ctx.op("geo:helmert ellps_0=intl ellps_1=GRS80 x=-87 y=-96 z=-120").unwrap();
-// Note that the syntax is identical to that used for built-in operators
+// Note that the syntax is identical to that used for built-in operators, but macros are
+// recognized by having a ':' anywhere in their name

 // ... and use:
 ctx.apply(ed50_wgs84, Fwd, data);